Quick Primer on Black Holes

 that extreme density fluctuations in the early universe could

-have generated so-called primordial black holes, with
+have directly generated so-called primordial black holes, with

 present-day masses ranging from 10-19 solar masses,